prmr/SoftwareDesign/modules/Module-00.md

 To ensure that everything works:

 0. Right-click on the file `Welcome.java` and select `Run As... | Java Application`.
 You should see a small GUI application appear.
 Try the different buttons which should do the obvious thing.
-0. Right-click on the file `TestAlternatingLabelProvider.java` and select 'Run As... | JUnit Test`.
+0. Right-click on the file `TestAlternatingLabelProvider.java` and select `Run As... | JUnit Test`.
 A green bar should appear.
-0. Right-click again on the file `TestAlternatingLabelProvider.java` and select 'Coverage As... | JUnit Test`.
+0. Right-click again on the file `TestAlternatingLabelProvider.java` and select `Coverage As... | JUnit Test`.
 A green bar should appear, along with a view showing coverage information.
 If you go back to the source code file, most lines should be highlighted in green.
 The meaning of this will be explained in class in a later module.
 0. Access the "Problems" view in Eclipse.
 You should see two warnings of the type "Checkstyle Problem".

 Once everything works as described above, try the following: